pofulu/sparkar-cloner/README.md

 # Cloner

-**Cloner** is a Spark AR tool for dynamically instantiating blocks and controlling it without coding.
+**Cloner** is a Spark AR tool for dynamically instantiating blocks and controlling them without coding.

+You can do the following things in Patch Editor:

+- Instantiate block
+- Clear all instantiated blocks
+- Control the position/ rotation/ scale of the instance by index
+- Bridge instance's Inputs to Patch Editor with [Inputs Map](#inputs-map)